taj-ny/Darkly/README.md

 ## Manual

-### To ensure this application style works on applications still using QT5 both QT5 and QT6 dependencies are require to be installed before building from source.
+### To ensure this application style works on applications still using QT5 both QT5 and QT6 dependencies are required to be installed before building from source.

 ### Installation script

+> [!NOTE]
-A script called `install.sh` is now available which both builds and installs this application style.
+> A script called `install.sh` is now available which both builds and installs this application style.

 `./install.sh` will remove if existing, build and install Lightly using both QT5/QT6 dependencies.